sinadaryaei/c0523-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

   The default height of a block-level element is the height of the content.
 The default width of a block-level element is the length of the page.

 - What are the default width and height of an inline element?
   The height of an inline element is the height of the content.
-The width of an inline element is the width of the content
+The width of an inline element is the width of the content.

 ## Notes